Why good subject tagging is hard

 Part 2: The importance of tagging when publishing on the web

-Part 4: How to use domain modeling to improve subject tagging
+Part 4: How to use domain modelling to improve subject tagging